-The Information Security Manual is a cyber security framework that organisations can apply to protect their systems and data from cyber threats.
-The advice in the Strategies to Mitigate Cyber Security Incidents, along with its Essential Eight, complements this framework.
+The Information security manual is a cybersecurity framework that organisations can apply to protect their systems and data from cyberthreats.
+The advice in the Strategies to mitigate cybersecurity incidents, along with its Essential Eight, complements this framework.

-Further information on logging when using application control is available in the Implementing Application Control publication.
+Further information on logging when using application control is available in the Implementing application control publication.

-Further information on logging and securing PowerShell is available in the Securing PowerShell in the Enterprise publication.
+Further information on logging and securing PowerShell is available in the Securing PowerShell in the enterprise publication.

-Further information on hardening and logging for Microsoft Windows workstations is available in the Hardening Microsoft Windows 10 version 21H1 Workstations publication.
+Further information on hardening and logging for Microsoft Windows workstations is available in the Hardening Microsoft Windows 10 and Windows 11 workstations publication.